Athens to Stuttgart Road Trip Part 8 – From Plovdiv to Vidin

 Really?

-Outside of Lom
+Outside Lom

 Vidin